UnicoLab/FlowyML/docs/advanced_features.md

 ### Resource Aggregation

-When steps are grouped, UniFlow automatically aggregates their resource requirements:
+When steps are grouped, flowyml automatically aggregates their resource requirements:

 ```python
 @step(